tedneward/Azgaarnoth/Classes/Cleric/Plague.md

 ```
 def level6(npc):
-    npc.defer(lambda npc: npc.traits.append("***Aura of Decay.*** You emanate an aura of decay that extends 10 feet from you, and any enemy creature that starts its turn within this aura takes {npc.levels('Cleric')} necrotic damage.
+    npc.defer(lambda npc: npc.traits.append(f"***Aura of Decay.*** You emanate an aura of decay that extends 10 feet from you, and any enemy creature that starts its turn within this aura takes {npc.levels('Cleric')} necrotic damage.
 This damage ignores resistance and immunity to necrotic damage.") )
 ```

 ## Divine Strike